Vanshdhawan188/Simple-Hospital-Management-System-in-Python-CodeAstro-Patients-Stored-XSS-Doctors-Page/Simple-Hospital-Management-System-in-Python-CodeAstro-Patients-Stored-XSS-Doctors Page.md

 ## Proof of Concept (PoC)

-### Step 1: Navigate to the Python Simple Hospital Management System Patient's Section
+### Step 1: Navigate to the Python Simple Hospital Management System Doctor's Section

 Navigate to the Available Doctor Section: